clj-grenada/lib-grenada/doc/intro.md

-# The case of Dorothy the Documenter
+# The case of Dorothy the Documenter – Compiling Datdoc JARs in 27 easy steps

+Actual there are only seven steps, so don't worry.

 (If you've found this part of the documentation by chance, but aren't sure whether it is what you're looking for, go to the [overview](overview.md).)